Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: q-Learning Algorithms under Tsallis Entropy

-To learn the q-function and the value function, we following the same policy evaluation step in the q-learning algorithm introduced in Section \ref{sec:normalizing -available}, and update their parameters according to \eqref{eq:J-q}.
-We present the pseudo-code of the offline q-learning algorithm when normalizing function is unavailable in Algorithm \ref{Alg:Tsallis-q-Learning-normalizing-unavailable}.
+Next, for the Critic-step (or the policy evaluation step), we can follow the same updating rules of parameters for the value function and q-function according to \eqref{eq:J-q} in the previous algorithm in subsection \ref{sec:normalizing -available}.
+We present the pseudo-code of the Actor-Critic q-learning algorithm when normalizing function is unavailable in Algorithm \ref{Alg:Tsallis-q-Learning-normalizing-unavailable}.